idesis-gmbh/BareBrowser/app/_root/README.md

   `m:darwin:pkg` to quickly package BareBrowser for the Mac (provided the necessary `Build` and `Compile` tasks have been run before).
 This is much faster than running `Make`, although `Make` is safer because it ensures, that everything was cleaned and setup properly.
+- If a Windows version is packaged on a Mac with Apple Silicon (ARM64) the build system will patch the `node-rcedit` module (a dependency of Electron Packager, see this [bug](https://github.com/electron/node-rcedit/issues/83)), otherwise setting the icon for the generated Windows executable would fail.
+In future versions of Electron Packager this may be no longer necessary.

 The repo contains a Visual Studio Code workspace file (`BareBrowser.code-workspace`).
-It contains mainly the necessary settings to enable live linting based on `./app/src/eslintrc.json` in VS Code.
+It contains the necessary settings to enable live linting based on `./app/src/eslintrc.json` in VS Code and a filter setting to hide most of the files/directories not needed during development from the file explorer.

 ## License